shangzhi-hong/RfEmpImp/README.md

-As random forest can be compute-intensive itself, and during multiple imputation process, random forest models will be built for the variables containing missing data for a certain number of iterations (usually 5 to 10 times) repeatedly (usually 5 to 20 times), so computational efficiency is of crucial importance for multiple imputation using chained random forests, especially for large data sets.
+As random forest can be compute-intensive itself, and during multiple imputation process, random forest models will be built for the variables containing missing data for a certain number of iterations (usually 5 to 10 times) repeatedly (usually 5 to 20 times, for the number of imputations performed).
+Thus, computational efficiency is of crucial importance for multiple imputation using chained random forests, especially for large data sets.
 So in `RfEmpImp`, the random forest model building process is accelerated using parallel computation powered by [`ranger`](https://CRAN.R-project.org/package=ranger).
 The ranger R